For this post about purrr

 lambdas <- lapply(changeBetaR, function(x){x$lambdas})

-To be fair this used to all be loops, so making the step towards lapply was progress.
+To be fair this used to all be loops, so making the step towards lapply

 Recapping what changed:

-1. lapply –> map
+–> map

-2. function(x){x$var} –> ~.x$var
+function(x){x$var} –> ~.x$var

-3. hard coded aspects requiring many different source files –> use map to generate sets of parameters where only a few things change
+hard coded aspects requiring many different source files –> use map

-4. transpose to re-organize the two outputs
+to re-organize the two outputs

 Verdict

-Overall, I found the transition to purrr more straightforward than the transition to other packages in the tidyverse that I’ve learned so far.
-It definitely helped that I had forced myself to use the apply family of functions more often leading up to this.
-I wasn’t expecting the extra benefit of possibly and transpose but I can definitely see myself using them into my work moving forward.
+more straightforward than the transition to other packages in the tidyverse that I’ve learned so far.
+It definitely helped that I had forced myself to use the apply

-Kellie’s Adventure in the Tidyverse
+in the maps

 I’ve rewritten some code that I used to analyze a dataset from a clinical trial.
 The data needed to be reshaped before it could be pumped into the usual linear model functions.
 There were seven clinical endpoints, each of which we analyzed individually to determine whether two treatments differed in their effect on patients’ GERD symptoms.
-Originally, I looped over each variable using apply.
+Originally, I looped over each variable using apply

 The original code is here if you want to take a look.
 First, let’s read in the data and have a look at it.